 The Regional Assessments included infrastructure that either helps communities immediately recover from devastating storm events or is considered a significant economic asset.
-The types of critical infrastructure included were airport runways, dams, ports, refineries, hazardous chemical facilities, wastewater treatment facilities, power plants, and more.
-Relevant infrastructure types may vary by region; see each regional report for additional details (Dobson et al. 2019; Dobson et al. 2020a-d).
+The types of critical infrastructure included airport runways, dams, ports, refineries, hazardous chemical facilities, wastewater treatment facilities, power plants, and more.
+Relevant infrastructure types may vary by region; see each regional report for additional details (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
 In island regions, additional infrastructure types were considered such as marinas, ferry terminals and routes, communication infrastructure, and other types of infrastructure necessary to support response and recovery in remote islands.
-Additionally, cultural and historic asset data has been considered whenever available.
+Additionally, cultural and historic data were considered where available.
 See Appendix C.3 to learn more about the various datasets and creation of this input.